2022 Sri Lankan protests: Deployment of military

 On 11 May, the government deployed the military with shoot-on-sight orders to bring the violence under control.
 The military was given the power to detain people without a warrant for up to 24 hours before handing them over to the police, and any private property could be searched by forces.
 Many expressed fears that the government was planning a military takeover and was preparing to declare martial law, but this was denied by defence officials.
 The decision to involve the military received international criticism, with the U.S. Department of State stressing that "peaceful protesters should never be subject to violence or intimidation, whether that's on the part of a military force or civilian units."
 It was suggested that the initial attacks by Rajapaksa loyalists on peaceful anti-government protesters "served [the] greater scheme of things" by allowing President Gotabaya Rajapaksa to call a state of emergency, which permitted "a more conspicuous use of the military to control public protesters under the pretext of law and order".

 On 12 May, the Fort Magistrate's Court issued a travel ban on 17 individuals due to investigations of the attacks on the GotaGoGama and MynaGoGama peaceful protest sites.
-These include Mahinda Rajapaksa, Namal Rajapaksa, Pavithra Wanniarachchi, Johnston Fernando, Sanjeewa Edirimanne, Rohitha Abeygunawardena, C. B. Ratnayake, Sanath Nishantha, Kanchana Jayaratne, Sampath Athukorala, Mahinda Kahandagama, Renuka Perera, Nishantha Abeysinghe, Amitha Abeywickrama, Pushpalal Kumarasinghe, Dilip Fernando, Senior DIG Deshabandu Thennakoon and seven other witnesses and victims of the attacks essential for investigations.
+These include Mahinda Rajapaksa, Namal Rajapaksa, Pavithra Wanniarachchi, Johnston Fernando, Sanjeeva Edirimanna, Rohitha Abeygunawardena, C. B. Ratnayake, Sanath Nishantha, Kanchana Jayaratne, Chaminda Sampath, Mahinda Kahandagama, Renuka Perera, Nishantha Abeysinghe, Amitha Abeywickrama, Pushpalal Kumarasinghe, Dilip Fernando, Senior DIG Deshabandu Thennakoon and seven other witnesses and victims of the attacks essential for investigations.